MicrosoftDocs/powerbi-docs/articles/powerbi-gateway-onprem-tshoot.md

 ### Script error during sign into Power BI

-You may receive a script error when signing into Power BI as part of the enterprise gateway configuration.
+You may receive a script error when signing into Power BI as part of the on-premises data gateway configuration.
 Installing the following security update should resolve the issue.
 This can be installed via Windows Update.

 [MS16-051: Security update for Internet Explorer: May 10, 2016 (KB 3154070)](https://support.microsoft.com/kb/3154070)